Paul Reardon

-Paul Cashman Reardon (December 23, 1909 – July 29, 1988) was a justice of the Massachusetts Supreme Judicial Court from 1962 to 1972.
+Paul Cashman Reardon (December 23, 1909 – July 29, 1988) was an American justice of the Massachusetts Supreme Judicial Court from 1962 to 1972.
 He was appointed by Governor John Volpe.

 Early life, education, career, and military service

 Born in Quincy, Massachusetts to Dr. Daniel B. Reardon and Mary Cashman Reardon, Reardon attended Quincy High School where he was "the premier debater on the Quincy team".
 Reardon spent a year at Phillips Academy in Andover, Massachusetts, before entering Harvard College, from which he received a B.A., cum laude, in 1932.
 He received his J.D. from Harvard Law School in 1935, and entered the practice of law with a Massachusetts firm that year.

 In 1939, Reardon started his own practice and married Ann Leich.
 Reardon joined the United States Navy during World War II, achieving the rank of Lieutenant.
 Following the war he again practiced with a firm until 1953, when he was appointed as Counsel to Governor Christian Herter.